LukasMFR/Stop-Chart/README.md

 </p>

 ## Installation

+Stop Chart requires at least iOS 14.0 and watchOS 7.0 to run.

 As Stop Chart is no longer available on the App Store, you'll need to manually install it by cloning the repository and setting it up in Xcode.